Supermassive black holes from inflation constrained by dark matter substructure: Primordial curvature perturbations and PBH abundance

 We investigate models with a prominent feature at small scales with wavenumber $k\gtrsim \mathcal{O}({1})~{\rm Mpc}^{-1}$ in the primordial power spectrum.
 To evaluate the impact of the curvature perturbation in this range, we add an additional feature, namely an extra bump, on top of the nearly scale-invariant curvature perturbation spectrum that matches the features seen in the CMB

 where $P_\zeta^{(0)}(k) = A_s (k/k_*)^{n_s-1}$ and

 Here, we introduce three parameters denoted as $A$, $k_p$, and $n_b$, which describe the amplitude, the corresponding wavenumber, and the growth index of the bump, respectively.
+Note the coefficent $n_b$ in Eq.~\eqref{eq:primordialpowerspectrum} is necessary to ensure that the variance of the primordial power spectrum is normalized to $A$ as per convention.
 Considering single-field inflation models, Ref.~\cite{Byrnes:2018txb} suggests a steepest spectral index of $n_b=4$.
 Conversely, Ref.~\cite{Ozsoy:2019lyy} argues that the spectral index could reach as high as $8$ after experiencing a dip in amplitude and subsequently peaking with an index less than 4.
 We show some illustrative examples of the primordial power spectrum with different amplitudes and growth indices as a function of the ratio $k/k_p$ in Fig. \ref{fig:PR}.

 {\it Formation and evolution of PBHs.} We start by considering the mass of PBHs based on their time of formation in our Universe's history.
 See the literature (e.g. Ref.~\cite{Carr:2020gox,Escriva:2022duf} for recent reviews) for more details.
 PBHs that formed at later times should be much heavier, as their sizes are governed by the size of the cosmological horizon.
 During the radiation-dominated era, the horizon contains the following amount of energy~\cite{Hooper:2023nnl}